OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### 4. Setting valid keyset on parent chain:

 The final step is to set up a valid keyset for your Data Availability Committee (DAC) on the parent chain.
-You can find more in our documentation about [ generating keys and the keyset for your committee ]( /launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation ).
+See [AnyTrust Orbit chains: Keyset generation](/launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation) for instructions.

 Once created, your keyset needs to be established on your Orbit chain's `SequencerInbox` contract on the parent chain.
 To facilitate this, we provide an API in Orbit SDK named `setValidKeysetPrepareTransactionRequest`.
 This API requires specific information you can gather at [step three](#3-getting-the-anytrust-orbit-chain-information-after-deployment).
 This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated keyset for your committee, and the owner's account.